highlight/highlight/docs-content/getting-started/fullstack-frameworks/next-js.md

 ```
 `instrumentation.ts` can be used to capture Page Router SSR errors.
 It may capture other errors as well if you are NOT using Vercel or serverless functions.

-If you use Next.js with Vercel, all of your API functions are serverless, and must be wrapped with `withHighlight` wrappers as described above.
+If you use Next.js with Vercel, all of your API functions are serverless, and must be wrapped with `with*Highlight` wrappers as described above.
 OpenTelemetry does not block serverless functions from shutting down before all of their errors have been sent to Highlight's servers.
-Our `withHighlight` wrappers keep serverless functions alive until OpenTelemetry has sent all of its messages to Highlight's servers.
+Our `with*Highlight` wrappers keep serverless functions alive until OpenTelemetry has sent all of its messages to Highlight's servers.

 Next.js is instrumented for Open Telemetry out of the box.
 Our example Highlight implementation will use Next's [experimental instrumentation feature](https://nextjs.org/docs/advanced-features/instrumentation) to configure Open Telemetry on our Next.js server.